 We need each of the variance matrices to be in a slice of the third dimension.
-In the example above, we are ensuring that the matrices we are pasting together all correspond to the same assets in the same order by subscripting with vnam.

 You need to decide which quantile to optimize.
 The best quantile to use probably depends on how the variance matrices relate to each other and on the type of optimization that you are performing.
 Once this decision is made, the optimization is performed as with a single variance: